royasutton/omdl/docs/README.md

   mechanical components.
 This structure encourages separation of concerns while allowing developers to work at the appropriate level of abstraction for their design.

-  Modules are designed to be included individually as needed, helping keep projects lightweight and reducing unnecessary dependencies.
-This modular approach also supports interoperability, making it easier to integrate omdl alongside other OpenSCAD design libraries without imposing a rigid project structure.

 Documentation Approach
 ----------------------